srand2/ShadowScan/README.md

 Based on the "Potential Hacks To Look For" - from [https://github.com/trustedsec/spoonmap ](https://github.com/trustedsec/spoonmap#potential-hacks-to-look-for)

-However I wanted to create a scanner that is low and slow.
+This scanner is low and slow.
 Helpful for Red Team Engagements.
 The script will randomly sleep between ping scans and port scans.

 Simply provide your ip file, a list of IPs and add any ports you'd like to scan.